CBS-HPC/mkdocs/docs/HPC_Facilities/docs/UCloud.md

 #### MATLAB

-A Matlab [server license]() in order to run the application on UCloud.
+A Matlab server license is needed in order to run the application on UCloud.
 Once can be acquired through [CBS IT help desk](https://helpdesk.cbs.dk/Login/Login?ReturnUrl=%2f) at own expense.

 - [Matlab UCloud Application](https://cloud.sdu.dk/app/jobs/create?app=matlab&version=r2022b-2)